Trackage/traipse/README.md

 -----

-Please note that the ‘triplib’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘traipse’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.